On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

-In the argument above, we're ignoring some orientation issues for simplicity.
+In the argument above, we're ignoring edge orientation issues for simplicity.
 The edge orientations compatible with unzip are not the same as the ones compatible with edge deletion, so, strictly speaking, we're not talking about the same $\lambda$ and $Y$.
 However, they only differ by orientation switches, and orientation switches commute with taking inverses, so this doesn't interfere with the proof.

-Now that we're convinced that this issue is unavoidable, we fix it by renormalizing the unzip operation on ${\mathcal A}$, in other words we modify the algebra ${\mathcal A}$ slightly, changing only the unzip operation.
+Now that we're convinced that this issue is unavoidable, we fix it by re-normalizing the unzip operation on ${\mathcal A}$, in other words we modify the algebra ${\mathcal A}$ slightly, changing only the unzip operation.

 The new unzip $\widetilde{u}: {\mathcal A}(\gamma) \to {\mathcal A}(u(\gamma))$ has to satisfy $\widetilde{u}(Z_3(\gamma))=Z_3(u(\gamma))$.
 The obvious way to achieve this is to introduce a correction that cancels out the error $Y \lambda$.